 As part of the diagnostic process, a physician will perform a physical exam of the area to determine the extent of the damage, and may conduct a pressure monitoring test where he checks the pressure within that compartment.
 If compartment syndrome is diagnosed, the doctor will most likely recommend a surgery known as a fasciotomy.

 If you or someone you know has suffered injury as the result of a compartment syndrome due to negligence, Grant Law Office may be able to assist you.
 Grant Law Office has successfully represented people who have suffered compartment syndrome injuries and recovered significant compensation for them.
-Feel free to contact our Atlanta personal injury attorneys by calling (866) 249-5513 or (404) 995-3955.
+Feel free to contact our Atlanta personal injury attorneys by calling (404) 995-3955.